-‘Real Housewives Of Atlanta’ Kandi Burruss Sued For Not Paying Overtime Wages
+‘Real Housewives Of Atlanta’ Star Kandi Burruss Sued For Not Paying Overtime Wages

 A photo posted by Todd Tucker (@todd167) on

-The man went on to explain that in the winter of 2014, his title was changed to “event planner” and he was then required to work for seven days a week for 20 hours a day.
+The man went on to explain that in the winter of 2014, his title was changed to “event planner” and was then required to work for seven days a week for up to 20 hours a day.

 “Beginning in August 2013 and continuing through his termination on February 29, 2016, Defendants failed to pay Mr. Winston any overtime pay for performing his duties as required by the FLSA.
 Defendants failed to pay Mr. Winston the required minimum wage for performing his duties as required by the FLSA.”

 Johnnie Winston claims that Kandi Burruss has denied his request for required pay.